You may just dismiss this stall as yet another Prawn Noodle stall, but it is THE Chilli Mee that is the outstanding dish.

 Selling Chilli Mee, Prawn Mee, and Laksa, priced at $3.00, $4.00 or $5.00 depending on the portion size, Chung Cheng is talked about its signature chili paste.

-What makes this house-made chili paste special is the combination of belacan, dried shrimps, garlic, onion and some secret spices.
+What makes this house-made chilli paste special is the combination of belacan, dried shrimps, garlic, onion and some secret spices.

-The signature chili paste is generously used in Chili Mee and Prawn Mee, with huge dollops of it scooped from a metal pot and added to the noodles.
+The signature chilli paste is generously used in Chilli Mee and Prawn Mee, with huge dollops of it scooped from a metal pot and added to the noodles.

 The Chilli Mee consists of yellow noodles or bee hoon combined with ingredients, such as bean curd, bean sprouts, fish cakes, lean and tender pork ribs, prawns, and slices of hard-boiled egg, and comes with bowl of herbal soup on the side.

 As it is covered in a nutty semi-thick sauce, the combination reminded me of a cross between satay beehoon and dried prawn noodles.

 It was fragrant, flavourful, and not THAT spicy, and you can even buy a pack of this special chilli sauce for only $3.00.

 If you want a non-spicy version, go for the Prawn Mee which comes with the soup same as the Chilli Mee’s, with its distinct herbal aroma.

 The soup was not as robust and gao-gao thick as the famous prawn noodle brands, but with a light fragrance sweet (that I would describe as 清甜.)
 Though small, the prawns were fresh and firm.

 To be honest, if you came here and just had the soup version, you would likely this there is nothing very special about this stall.